|

 At the end of the Vietnam War, U.S. combat dogs such as this scout dog shown on duty were designated as “surplus military equipment” and left behind when American forces pulled out..

-So little by little, determined veterans won the war to protect our service dogs.
+So little by little, determined veterans won the war to protect their service dogs.
 The U.S. now treats its war dogs as full members of the military, thanks to veterans organizations and citizens' demands.

 TheDogPlace.org joined with Joe White to help launch K9 Veterans Day in Feb.
 2009.
 War is ugly and savage.
 We believe it is made less so by War Dogs from the past to the present.

-Before you leave, take a deep breath and go back to a different time, a time of war when family dogs were conscripted.
+Before you leave, take a deep breath and go back to a time of war when family dogs were conscripted.
 Read Donar, a dog in war-torn Austria, as told by his very young owner.
-You will be moved and pray those days will never come again.
-TheDogPress.com EST 2002 © 1561612178r1805 https://www.thedogpress.com/DogSense/Modern-War-Dogs-128.asp SSI
+You will be moved. and pray with us that those days will never come again.

-Click for FREE privacy-protected HEADlinesSSI Brought to you by NetPlaces Network:
+Brought to you by NetPlaces Network

 TheDogPlace.org, world’s 1st public website, 1st online dog news, TheDogPress.com, and TheJudgesPlace.com, 1st AKC judges site